sonia-devprose/TreeViewWPF/README.md

 Now that you have defined the custom styles in TreeViewStyles.xaml and referenced them in App.xaml, you can apply these styles to the TreeView and TreeViewItem in MainWindow.xaml.

+Some benefits of using the TreeView UI control:

+Hierarchical Representation
+Customization
+Smooth Scrolling
+Drag-and-Drop
+Data Binding